Commonwealth of Nations: Trade

-Although the Commonwealth does not have a multilateral trade agreement, 2010 research by the Royal Commonwealth Society showed that trade with another Commonwealth member is up to 50% greater than with a non-member on average, with smaller and less wealthy states having a higher propensity to trade within the Commonwealth.
-In 2024 alone, trade between Togo and Britain increased by 94 percent, two years after the former joined the Commonwealth.
-At the 2005 Summit in Malta, the heads of government endorsed pursuing free trade among Commonwealth members on a bilateral basis.
-Commonwealth Secretary-General Shirley Ayorkor Botchwey endorsed the idea of a Commonwealth free trade area in 2025.
+Research by the Royal Commonwealth Society in 2010 showed that Commonwealth countries imported 50 per cent more on average from others in the association, and exported an average of 38 per cent more.
+Smaller and less wealthy countries have a higher propensity to trade within the Commonwealth.
+In 2024 alone, two years after Togo joined, its trade with Britain increased by 94 per cent.
+Intra-Commonwealth trade involves lesser transaction costs, as a result of legal and linguistic commonalities — including widespread use of common law — and established business networks.

+At the 2005 summit in Malta, the heads of government endorsed pursuing free trade among Commonwealth members on a bilateral basis.
+In 2025, Commonwealth Secretary-General Shirley Ayorkor Botchwey endorsed the ultimate creation of a Commonwealth free trade area.

-Following its vote in June 2016 to leave the European Union, some in the United Kingdom suggested the Commonwealth as an alternative to its membership in the EU; however, it was far from clear that this would either offer sufficient economic benefit to replace the impact of leaving the EU or be acceptable to other member states.
-In 2021, following the United Kingdom's exit from the European Union, Australia and the United Kingdom signed the Australia–United Kingdom Free Trade Agreement, which on ratification eliminated tariffs and increased opportunities for movement between the two countries.
+Following its vote in June 2016 to leave the European Union, some in the United Kingdom suggested the Commonwealth as an alternative to its EU membership, and the government sought to increase trade within the association.
+It was far from clear that this would offer sufficient economic benefit to replace trade with the EU, or that it would be acceptable to other member states.
+Britain's first newly negotiated trade deal was the Australia–United Kingdom Free Trade Agreement, signed in 2021.
+In 2023, ten per cent of British exports went to the Commonwealth, whilst eight per cent of its imports were from Commonwealth countries; India was the most significant.

 Canada exempts most goods from the Commonwealth Caribbean, consisting of Commonwealth countries and British Overseas Territories in the region, from import duties.